Richardinho/react-hero-app-with-routing/README.md

 It seems right to me that components should be able to decide for themselves what to do in response to the current location of the page.
 On the other hand, the Angular router has access to information on all the routes within the app.
 This potentially makes it more powerful than the React router.
-There are some deficiencies in React's router - such as with resolvers - and these perhaps are once of the consequences of this.
+There are some deficiencies in React's router - such as with resolvers - and these perhaps are one of the consequences of this.

-#### Secondary Routes and Named Outlets
+##### Secondary Routes and Named Outlets
 In Angular, the outlet is a DOM element into which is rendered the component configured for the current primary route.
 The primary route is that represented by the main part of the URL: the part which appears to the immediate right of the schema and consists of URL segments separated by forward slashes.
 Angular also supports *secondary routes*.